oDaruma/networkLLM/networkLLM.md

-# **NetworkLLM: Intent-Aware Intrusion Detection Using Large Language Models Grounded in Protocol Semantics**
+## **NetworkLLM: Intent-Aware Intrusion Detection Using Large Language Models Grounded in Protocol Semantics**

 ## **Abstract**

-Traditional intrusion detection systems (IDS) like Snort and Suricata rely on signature-based or statistical anomaly detection, often failing to interpret the **semantic intent** behind network traffic.
+Traditional intrusion detection systems (IDS), such as Snort and Suricata, rely on signature-based or statistical anomaly detection, often failing to interpret the **semantic intent** behind network traffic.
 As adversaries exploit legitimate protocols in novel ways—for instance, through DNS tunneling or TLS padding exploits—these systems struggle to detect sophisticated attacks or explain their malicious purpose. **NetworkLLM introduces a novel framework that treats network protocols as a structured "language," with its own grammar (protocol specifications) and content (field semantics).** It leverages **Large Language Models (LLMs)** to translate this "network language" into human-readable intent narratives (e.g., "this packet is probing a server").
 Unlike existing LLM-based IDS approaches that focus on anomaly detection or protocol parsing [1, 2, 3], NetworkLLM combines **field-aware tokenization**, **RFC-grounded Retrieval-Augmented Generation (RAG)**, and **LLM-guided fuzzing** to infer fine-grained intent classes (e.g., benign handshake, probe, exfiltration) and map them to adversarial tactics (e.g., MITRE ATT&CK).
 This enables an **explainable, intent-aware IDS** that not only identifies suspicious packets but also articulates their purpose, significantly enhancing Security Operations Center (SOC) efficiency and trust.

 ---